spyder-ide/qtpy/README.md

 ### mypy

-A CLI is offered to help with usage of QtPy include the subcommands `qtpy mypy args` which generates command line arguments similar to the following which help guide mypy through which library QtPy would have used so that mypy can get the proper underlying type hints.
+A CLI is offered to help with usage of QtPy including the subcommand `qtpy mypy args` which generates command line arguments similar to the following which help guide mypy through which library QtPy would have used so that mypy can get the proper underlying type hints.